For Sellers

 POST-INSPECTION:

-• Make a list of issues and concerns.
+- Make a list of issues and concerns to share with your realtor.

 For Agents